 The streaming landscape is vast and hard to keep track of.
-The rush of new movies onto streaming services (and the rush of new streaming services on our devices) is more than any one person to keep up with, and not all of them can be winners.
+The rush of new movies on streaming services (and the rush of new streaming services on our devices) is more than any one person can keep up with, and not all of them can be winners.

 That’s what we’re here for.
 We’re going to keep this post updated with the most recent movie on each of the major streaming platforms that we liked, as well as some other options if our pick doesn’t sound like your particular jam.

 So, below, find the best new movies on Netflix, Hulu, Prime Video, HBO Max, Disney Plus, Paramount Plus, Apple TV, Peacock, Shudder, Mubi, and the Criterion Channel.
 Our latest update gave this whole post a facelift.